The Stress Health Connection

 So the evidence shows that stress is bad for our health, but is this actually news to most of us?
 I would say yes.
 Whilst almost everyone knows that stress is not good, I would venture that most of us are not aware of the specific effects that prolonged stress can have.
 Knowing this information can help us to make better choices regarding stress management and not feel guilty doing so.

-Mind, Favouritefarzana rahman
+Mind, Favouritefarhana rahman